MAPF-Competition/PlanViz/README.md

 # PlanViz
 Welcome to PlanViz!
 This is an **offline** visualization tool for analysing solutions to multi-robot and multi-agent coordination problems.
-It is developed as a support tool for participants in the [League of Robot Runners](http://leagueofrobotrunners.org) competition, however it can also be used for a variety of similar problems which are outside the scope of the competition.
+It is developed as a support tool for participants in the [League of Robot Runners](http://leagueofrobotrunners.org) competition.
+However, PlanViz can also be used for a variety of similar problems which are outside the scope of the competition.

 The primary purpose of PlanViz is to better understand how robots/agents move across the map and to offer insights into the errors and events given by the competition [Start-Kit](https://github.com/MAPF-Competition/Start-Kit).
 Being an offline tool, PlanViz takes as input a grid map and a log file (in `JSON` format) produced by the the competition Start-Kit.
-The log file describes the planned and executed actions of agents at each timestep and renders the result with [`tkinter`](https://docs.python.org/3/library/tkinter.html), a pyton interface for the Tcl/Tk GUI toolkit.
+The log file describes the planned and executed actions of agents at each timestep and renders the result with [`tkinter`](https://docs.python.org/3/library/tkinter.html), a pyton interface for the Tcl/Tk GUI toolkit (see the `example/warehouse-small.map` and `example/warehouse-small-60.json` for example).
 An example of the application in action is shown in the following video.

 ![plan_viz_gif](images/plan_viz.gif)